pkadambi/Wav2TextGrid/README.md

 - Alignment via Viterbi decoding (10ms granularity)

 ## Acknowledgements
 ---

+This work was supported by the National Institute on Deafness and Other Communication Disorders of the National Institutes of Health under award number R01 DC019645.

+---
 Portions of this project adapt code from the excellent Charsiu aligner https://github.com/lingjzhu/charsiu.